cyberwizardinstitute/workshops/unix.md

 ---
 # organization

-The UNIX operating system is just a collection of programs, each with a special role:
+The UNIX operating system is a collection of programs, each with a special role:

 * kernel